Generation Alpha: Information and communications technologies (ICT)

 Many members of Generation Alpha have grown up using smartphones and tablets as part of their childhood entertainment, with many being exposed to devices as a soothing distraction or educational aids.
-Screen time among infants, toddlers, and preschoolers has increased significantly during the 2010s.
+Screen time among infants, toddlers, and preschoolers increased significantly during the 2010s.
 Some 90% of young children used a handheld electronic device by the age of one; in some cases, children started using them when they were only a few months old.
 Using smartphones and tablets to access video streaming services such as YouTube Kids and free or reasonably low-budget mobile games became a popular form of entertainment for young children.
 A report by Common Sense media suggested that the amount of time children under nine in the United States spent using mobile devices increased from 15 minutes a day in 2013 to 48 minutes in 2017.
 Research by the children's charity Childwise suggested that a majority of British three- and four-year-olds owned an Internet-connected device by 2018.

 Being born into an environment where the use of electronic devices is ubiquitous comes with its own challenges: cyber-bullying, screen addiction, and inappropriate content.
 On the other hand, much of the research on the effects of screen time on children has been inconclusive or even suggested positive effects.
 The writer and educator Jordan Shapiro has suggested that the increasingly technological nature of childhood should be embraced as a way to prepare children for life in an increasingly digital world as well as teaching them skills for offline life.

+In recognition of the Internet culture of Generations Z and Alpha, Oxford English Dictionary chose brain rot as its word of the year in 2024.
+Cambridge Dictionary added the word skibidi in 2025.
+That word was coined by the creator of the viral video series "Skibidi Toilet" on YouTube, which was popular among Generation Alpha.
+The Merriam-Webster Dictionary added six seven as another nonsensical slang or interjection of vogue among Generation Alpha in 2025.